Creating a Package: Adding a Model

 Your Scenario should run without error; the results of your run can be found in the CSV file (e.g. c:\temp\helloworld.csv) generated by your script above.

-You can optionally run your R script interactively (i.e. line by line) from within SyncroSim; this can be very helpful for testing and debugging a new script.
+You can optionally run your R or Python script interactively (i.e. line by line) from within SyncroSim; this can be very helpful for testing and debugging a new script.

 Using an IDE